Central College, Bengaluru: History

-The Central College, Bengaluru was started in 1886 by the British government to award University Degrees.
+The Central College, Bengaluru was first started as Central High School by Rev. John Garrett in 1858.

+In 1886, the British government converted it to a college to award University Degrees.
 It was renamed as the Bangalore University from Central College, Bangalore by the University Grants Commission (India) on 10 July 1964 by the government under the then State of Mysore to consolidate institutions of higher education in the city of Bangalore.
 The Bangalore University, which was created out of University of Mysore in 1964, was operated for many years from the Central College till 1973, when the Jnana Bharathi campus was established.
 Sir C. V. Raman, Nobel Laureate Physicist, was associated with the University while working at the Indian Institute of Science.
 He had announced his Nobel winning work at the University premises based in Central College, Bengaluru in 1927.
 He was awarded the Nobel prize in 1930.
 The Central College Campus retained as the City Campus of Bangalore University houses the City offices of the Vice Chancellor, Registrar, Registrar (Evaluation), Finance (Examination part), UGC Academic Staff College, Directorate of Correspondence Courses and Distance Education Centre, Directorate of College Development Council, Directorate of Physical Education and a few post graduate departments and support services, with a state of the art Jnana Jyothi Auditorium.
 Besides, the Central College also has the Central College Cricket Pavilion where the Karnataka State Cricket Association was first established and trained several cricketers of International repute.